nuna123/inception/srcs/nginx/NGINX_info.md

 **Dockerfile:**
 	• install nginx and openssl
 	• generate the certificates into/etc/nginx/ssl/
+			ssl command parameters explained:
+				req - create certificates
+				x509 - certificate type
+				nodes - [no DES(Data Encryption Standard)] makes sure the private key wont be encrypted out - path for the certificate output keyout - path for the PRIVATE KEY subj - the SSL cert demands some info about the owner, openssl by default opens a dialog for the info but [docker build] wont run if prompted for info. this gives all that info within the command to not be prompted.
 	• copy nginx server config.
 	• copy and set up entrypoint script, which only echoes a message to get some output
 	• expose 443 for user.